 This year alone, three high profile commodities traders have failed in Singapore, and in all three cases, banks have alleged fraud in connection with trade finance.

-Hin Leong Trading collapsed with $3.85 million in debt.
+Hin Leong Trading collapsed with $3.85 billion in debt.
 Its founder has been charged with “instigating” someone to forge a document saying it transferred 1.05 million barrels of gasoil, and the paper was used for a $56 million trade financing.

 Agritrade collapsed with $1.5 billion in debt.
 ING has alleged that Agritrade issued “overlapping” bills of lading to secure trade finance multiple times for the same goods.
 And allegedly, Commerzbank believes that shipments of coal it financed don’t actually exist.